Academy of Riding Starlight Stables (816) 628-6569

 Yes, there should be.
 Your instructor should also have the ability to access your progress and move you to a more advanced horse when you're ready.

 8. Make sure there is compatibility between you and your instructor.
+Talk with the riding instructor and ask to come to the stables during a class to see the teaching style.

 10. School should have age appropriate horses & age and size appropriate saddles & tack.